2023–24 European windstorm season: Storm Renata (Yupadee)

 Storm Renata was named by Meteo France on 14 April 2024 and Yupadee by Free University of Berlin. the same day.

 The system, affecting the United Kingdom, Germany, Belgium, and the Netherlands, was anticipated to bring disruption.
 The Met Office forecast 50 mph winds, particularly in exposed southern areas.
 A squall line was expected to form, intensifying the winds as it moves through.
 In the United Kingdom, it passed through in the early morning and exited by 11 am on 15 April, then proceeded across western Europe (Belgium, Netherlands, and Germany).

 The Met Office issued a broad yellow wind warning covering all of Northern Ireland and Wales as well as the rest of England, excluding the north east of England and all of Scotland.
 However, Royal Netherlands Meteorological Institute issued a yellow wind warning in response to that expected squall line, where winds of between 75 and 100 km/h (45 and 60 mph) could be recorded.

 The Belgian Royal Meteorological Institute also had a yellow wind warning from around midday to 4pm on 15 April 2024.
 Germany had a level 2 orange wind warning up for most of the country.

 In the United Kingdom, a tornado appeared to hit a town in Staffordshire, with police saying they attended the scene in Knutton in Newcastle-under-Lyme after strong gusts damaged roofs just before 6.45am.
 Pictures shared online appeared to show damaged fences and debris scattered across the street.

 A tornado also appeared to hit a town in Nottinghamshire, with local news services attending a few locations in West Bridgford in Nottingham after 7.30am.
 More pictures online from the West Bridgford wire show damaged roofs and chimneys, and uprooted trees spread across 10 different roads.

 Storm Gori

 Storm Gori was named by Servizio Meteorologico on 17 April 2024.

 An orange wind warning was issued for the islands of Sardinia and Sicily and for the Calabria region of southern Italy.
-Meanwhile, yellow wind, rain and thunderstorm warnings remained in affect for parts of Croatia, Kosovo, Bulgaria, Bosnia & Herzegovina, and Romania.
+Meanwhile, yellow wind, rain and thunderstorm warnings remained in effect for parts of Croatia, Kosovo, Bulgaria, Bosnia & Herzegovina, and Romania.